Joe Chia X FDMTL Japan Collection Gives The Understated Boro Fabric A Chic Contemporary Twist

 Known for his distinctive use of monochromatic colour schemes and their functional, layered designs, Joe Chia takes inspiration from past, present and future, giving traditional fundamentals with an urban twist.

-This ethos resonates with Gaku Tsuyoshi, the founder of FDMTL, a Japanese fashion brand that creates wearable, contemporary pieces with indigo-dyed fabrics and denim.
+And that very ethos resonated with Gaku Tsuyoshi, the founder of FDMTL, a Japanese fashion brand that creates wearable, contemporary pieces with indigo-dyed fabrics and denim.
 This prompted a discussion that evolved into a year-long project resulting in a collection comprising 2 shirts, one sweater, one pair of pants and 2 T-shirts.

 Boro's austere past